TITLE Assistant Director, TRIO Upward Bound

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master's degree in psychology, education, or a related field is required.
+Education: A Bachelor’s degree in education, teaching, social work, psychology, or a related field is required; a Master’s degree is preferred.

-Experience: Two years of experience developing and providing college preparatory instruction, tutoring, academic advising, assessment, standardized testing, and/or enrichment activities is required.
+Experience: At least one year of experience developing and providing college preparatory instruction, tutoring, academic advising, assessment, standardized testing, and/or enrichment activities is required.
 Experience in a higher education setting, with demonstrated administrative experience with program development or project management is preferred.
 Experience with budgets and supervision is preferred.
 Experience working with Upward Bound, other TRIO programs, or other programs focused on students who are low-income, first-generation, or academically disadvantaged is preferred.
 Experience working with students from diverse backgrounds is preferred.

 Skills: Excellent interpersonal skills (particularly in working with a diverse student population), organizational, and management skills are required.
 The ability to communicate effectively, both in writing and verbally, with students, parents, high school counselors, fellow employees, college administrators, and other constituents of the University is required.
 The ability to speak comfortably before groups is required.
 Must be able to relate effectively to all publics and must have strong organizational and management skills.
 A working knowledge of computers and computer applications, including, but not limited to, Microsoft Office applications is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience with database applications is preferred.
 Knowledge of academic policies and procedures of the Springfield Public School system, Missouri Department of Elementary and Secondary Education, the U.S. Department of Higher Education, and higher education is preferred.
 Knowledge of student development theory and its application to student academic support services is preferred.